- 3-4 ice cubes, or 1 large ice cube

-Put ice cubes in the jar, then sift matcha onto the ice cubes.
+Place ice cubes into jar, then sift matcha onto the ice cubes.

-Add filtered water, tighten lid on jar and shake vigorously (like a cocktail) for 30-60 seconds.
+Add filtered water, tighten lid, and shake vigorously (like a cocktail) for 30-60 seconds.

 Yields: 8-10 oz; about 2 servings.